About

 How did this all begin?

-Before moving there, I was quietly becoming fascinated by food through shows like Chopped, MasterChef, and Iron Chef.
-It was not until university, when I had no meal plan and a roommate who made nearly everything from scratch, that cooking transformed from obligation into art.
+Before any of this, I was quietly becoming fascinated by food through shows like Chopped, MasterChef, and Iron Chef.
+It wasn't until university, when I had no meal plan and a roommate who made nearly everything from scratch, that cooking transformed from obligation into art.
+What started as necessity became exploration.